Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

         - Emphasizes the importance of information coming from our minds
     - Note: we use both throughout everyday situations, rarely exclusively either or
         - Models can almost be sort of categorized/grouped by which of the two processing model they put emphasis on
     - E.x. you see a water bottle on your desk
         - You know it's a water bottle since it's physically there.
 You can see, and perhaps touch it
         - You know it's a water bottle because of it's features which have meaning to you through living in the modern world (perhaps owning a water bottle yourself!)
             - If you were an alien, or a homosapien from a very long time ago, you wouldn't know that the object was a water bottle (among other things...)

+{{< details "Optional: Deductive versus Inductive Reasoning" >}}
+1. **Deductive reasoning** works from the more general to the more specific, i.e., “top-down” approach.
+    - In deductive reasoning there is usually a first premise, then a second premise (both of which are proven through observations), and finally an inference.
+    - Ex: All men are mortal.
+Smerdley is a man.
+Therefore, Smerdley is mortal.
+2. Inductive reasoning works the other way, moving from specific observations to broader generalizations and theories, i.e., “bottom-up” approach
+    - Inductive reasoning extracts a likely (but not certain) premise from specific and  limited observations.
+    - Ex: I have a bag of many coins, and I’ve pulled 10 at random and they’ve all been pennies, therefore this is probably a bag full of pennies.
+{{< /details >}}

 ## “Objective reality” is often not as objective as we think...